PurdueCAM2Project/CameraDatabaseClient/source/tutorial.rst

 >>> cameras[0]['image_path']
 u'/axis-cgi/jpg/image.cgi'

-A full list of camera object attributes and their descriptions can be found in :class:`~CAM2CameraDatabaseAPIClient.camera.Camera`
+A full list of camera object attributes and their descriptions can be found in :class:`~CAM2CameraDatabaseAPIClient.camera.Camera` class.

 Using the Client In Conjunction With the CAM2 Image Archiver